Iglesia ni Cristo: Reception from other religions and denominations

 James White, of Alpha and Omega Ministries, challenged the theology of the Iglesia ni Cristo in a public debate.
 White and Jose Ventilacion of the Iglesia ni Cristo met for a debate on April 21, 2017, in Rapid City, South Dakota.
+White also dispelled later rumors that he was converted into an INC member, saying that it was the INC being in "damage control mode."